Mach42Pro/Giphy_Search/README.md

   - The Pro would walk through how they would approach the problem and what steps they would take and why, weighing options with explinations.

 ## Q/A and Wrap Up (est: 10 - 20 minutes)
+  - Now is your chance to AMA (ask me anything) about the industry, outlook, career paths, and more.

 # Requirements:
 The user should be able to type in any custom search query, like “cute animals”.

 The user should then be able to query the Giphy API to get the top 5 results.

 Clicking on any image result should open the giphy URL for that image in a new tab.

 ## For us to host the result in our showcase:
-The source code must be open and submitted as a github pull request by the submission deadline The source code must include a licence file designating the code as open source (still attributed to you as an author of course.
+The source code must be open and submitted as a github pull request by the submission deadline

+The source code must include a licence file designating the code as open source (still attributed to you as an author of course.
 More on that below.)

 # Instructions for Submission:
 Fork and Clone this repo onto YOUR github account of choice.

 Submissions should be in the form of a Pull Request with YOUR NAME in the title (ie: Luke Skywalker - Gif Hack).

 # Resources: